saishyam43-oss/b2b-uplift-targeting-policy/README.md

 * **Efficiency:** The Precision policy captures **57% of the total potential value** while incurring **0% of the Admin risk**.

 ### 3. The Efficiency: "Diminishing Returns"
-I identified that value is highly concentrated.
-By ranking accounts by **Net Expected Value**, we can capture **80% of the total upside** by targeting the top **~61%** of accounts, beyond which returns diminish sharply.
+I identified that value is highly concentrated even within the safe list.
+By ranking accounts by **Net Expected Value**, we can capture **80% of the campaign's value** by targeting the top **~61%** of the eligible accounts.

 ![Budget Efficiency](images/03_budget_efficiency.png)
 * **Pareto Efficiency:** The curve shows strong value concentration early.
 Approximately **61% of targeted accounts capture 80% of precision-policy value**, while the remaining accounts contribute progressively smaller incremental gains.